 - Prerequisite Courses

 Cohorts beginning in the fall and spring require 3 of the 5 prerequisites (listed below) to be completed to apply.
-There is no expiration dates on prerequisites.
+Courses over 10 years may be accepted, but are subject to review.

 - Anatomy and Physiology I with lab